apioo/psx/doc/concept/data.rst

 PSX uses a data writer conecpt to transform the data which was produced by the controller into an fitting format for the client.
-What content is served depends on the Accept header and the GET parameter format.
+What content is served depends on the Accept header or the GET parameter format.

 Available data writer
 ---------------------